awsdocs/amazon-fsx-windows-user-guide/doc_source/remote-pwr-shell.md

 The file system's security group lacks the required inbound rules to allow a remote PowerShell connection\.

 **Resolution**
 The file system's security group must have an inbound rule that allows traffic on port 5985 in order to establish a Remote PowerShell session\.
-To learn more, see [Amazon VPC Security Groups](limit-access-security-groups.md#fsx-vpc-security-groups)
+For more information, see [Amazon VPC Security Groups](limit-access-security-groups.md#fsx-vpc-security-groups)\.

 **Potential Cause**
 A language localization error occurs when trying to initiate a remote PowerShell session\.